 What’s more, most people find that eating pungent herbs and spices like cilantro helps them reduce their salt intake, which can help improve heart health.

 Coriander seeds contain essential acids such as palmitic acid, oleic acid, linoleic acid, stearic acid, and ascorbic acid, which can effectively reduce cholesterol levels in the blood.

 Coriander may help ease unpleasant digestive symptoms like bloating and discomfort usually associated with irritable bowel syndrome.
-The extract of coriander is used as an appetite stimulant in traditional Iranian medicine.
+The coriander extract is used as an appetite stimulant in traditional Iranian medicine.
 The borneol and linalool components in coriander can aid in digestion, proper liver functioning, and bonding of the bowels.
 A study also found that it can help relieve diarrhea caused by microbes and fungus.

 A lot of brain diseases, including Alzheimer’s, Parkinson’s, and multiple sclerosis, are associated with inflammation.
-And since coriander contains anti-inflammatory properties, this herb can help prevent nerve-cell damage and improves memory.
+And since coriander contains anti-inflammatory properties, this herb can help prevent nerve-cell damage and improve memory.
 Coriander may also help manage anxiety.

 Coriander contains antioxidants that may help protect your skin from aging and sun damage.
-Coriander also comes with antiseptic, antifungal, detoxifying, and antioxidant properties that can be ideal for clearing up eczema, fungal infections, and other skin disorders.
+Coriander also has antiseptic, antifungal, detoxifying, and antioxidant properties that can be ideal for clearing up eczema, fungal infections, and other skin disorders.
 Coriander oil has also been used for skin applications for its anti-inflammatory and antimicrobial properties.